Uberspace/lab/source/guide_nextcloud.rst

 Updates
 =======

+.. note:: Check the `changelog <https://nextcloud.com/changelog/>`_ regularly or subscribe to the project's `Github release feed <https://github.com/nextcloud/server/releases.atom/>`_ with your favorite feed reader to stay informed about new updates and releases.

 The easiest way to update Nextcloud is to use the web updater provided in the admin section of the Web Interface.

 Updating via console command is also a comfortable way to perform upgrades.
 While new major releases of Nextcloud also introduce new features the updater might ask you to run some commands e.g. for database optimization.